RJohn-new/website/README.md

 # website
 Home website created for an Internet Programming Class with links to assignments.

+Profile Page of first three are based on the KSU Faculty webpages.

 Homepage = Profile with ONLY html

 Assign-1-2 = Profile with external CSS styling